co-cddo/data-marketplace-infrastructure/README.md

 # Data-marketplace infrastructure

-This code can be used to create infrasturcture which includes for services of data marketplace.
+This changed code can be used to create infrasturcture which includes for services of data marketplace.

 ### Pre-requisites: